ivanjrt/Internet-LED-Notifyer.md/README.md

 # Soldering
 From what I used two GPIO `17` & `27`, plust two Grounds.
 (See below): <br/>
 ![image](https://github.com/ivanjrt/Internet-LED-Sensor.md/assets/44326428/7be1066a-0efe-44da-abf9-d2c86cd07c0a) <br/>
-This is a Diaggram on how this needs to be sordered: <br/>
+This is a sample Diagram on how this needs to be soldered: <br/>
 ![image](https://github.com/ivanjrt/Internet-LED-Sensor.md/assets/44326428/b12d7cb5-e7d1-4883-9fb1-56256db360a4) <br/>
 https://gpiozero.readthedocs.io/en/latest/recipes.html#led-with-variable-brightness  <br/>